SenriNakamura/Tupac_Jumping_Game/README.md

 TODO:
-add a page explaining each items add logic of goal finished add logic that block feel out of frame and game over
+add a page explaining each items add logic of goal finished add logic that block fell out of frame and game over add bad collectible items that rarely show up in left side